5. Skip to content

 • Voltage transients on the USB bus

-• If all troubleshooting steps fail, and you’ve verified the USB cable and ports are good, the mainboard may be damaged
+• Solution: If all troubleshooting steps fail and you’ve verified the USB cable, ports, and DC connection are good, the mainboard may be damaged

 • Contact VPforce support for further diagnostics and potential RMA

-6.2.2 Device Powers On But Motors Have No Power¶
+5.2.2 Device Powers On But Motors Have No Power

 Issue: